vitorhcsousa/lora-dora-implementation/README.md

-# LoRA and DoRA Implementation
+# LoRA and DoRA Implementation from Scratch

 This repository contains the implementation of LoRA and DoRA layers as proposed in the following papers:
 - [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685)